-Open the Acer Portal app to sign up for an Acer ID or sign in if you already have an Acer ID.
+- 1. Ensure you are connected to the Internet. - 2.
+Open the Acer Product Registration app. - 3.
+Install any required updates. - 4.
+Sign up for an Acer ID or sign in if you already have an Acer ID, it will automatically register your product.